magento/devdocs/src/live-search/config-connect.md

 ## Adobe Commerce developer or SI

-The developer or SI configures the SaaS Environment as described in the [Commerce Services](https://docs-beta.magento.com/user-guide/configuration/services/saas.html) section of the user guide.
+The developer or SI configures the SaaS Environment as described in the Commerce Services section of the configuration.
 Commerce Services becomes available in the Configuration sidebar when a SaaS module is installed.

 ## Catalog data sync

 Live Search requires synchronized product data for search operations and synchronized attribute data for facet configuration.
-After configuring Adobe Commerce Services with your API key and SaaS Environment, you must go to Live Search in the Adobe Commerce Admin and complete any [configuration action](https://docs-beta.magento.com/user-guide/live-search/onboarding.html) to trigger indexation.
+After configuring Commerce Services with your API key and SaaS Environment, you must go to Live Search in the Adobe Commerce Admin and complete any [configuration action](https://docs-beta.magento.com/user-guide/live-search/onboarding.html) to trigger indexation.
 The synchronization between the product catalog and the catalog service begins after Live Search is connected.

-It can take up to 24 hours for catalog data to be exported from your Adobe Commerce instance and indexed by Live Search.
+It can take up to 24 hours to export catalog data from your Adobe Commerce instance and for it to be indexed by Live Search.

-### Verify Catalog Sync
+### Verify catalog sync

 To verify that the data has been exported from your Adobe Commerce instance, look for entries in the following tables:

 -  `catalog_data_exporter_products`
 -  `catalog_data_exporter_product_attributes`
+-  flag where `flag_code` is:

--  `flag` (where `flag_code` is `products-feed-version` / `product-attributes-feed-version`)
+   `products-feed-version` / `product-attributes-feed-version`

 ### Test the connection